rajdeepdhage/proofrail-reproducibility/README.md

 | Data, logs, results, and documentation | CC BY 4.0 — see [`LICENSE-DATA`](LICENSE-DATA) |

-The MIT license applies only to the code published here and grants no rights in the ProofRail engine core or in any pending patent claims.
+The MIT license applies only to the code published here and grants no rights in the ProofRail engine core or any patent rights.

 ## Disclaimer